 Treatments for Sagging Skin

 Sagging skin is a problem for most people from the forties upward.
-It typically shows up in the face but many people develop sagging skin in the neck, chin and jowls, abdomen and thighs.
+It typically shows up in the face but many people develop sagging skin in the neck, abdomen and thighs.

 There are a range of possible treatments depending on the area involved include liposuction, tummy tuck, dermal fillers and Elos Polaris.